-The following restrictions apply to FAStT200, FAStT500, FAStT700, and FAStT900 storage servers:
+The following restrictions apply to FAStT200, FAStT500, FAStT600, FAStT700, and FAStT900 storage servers:

-- F-RAID Manager is not supported. - The maximum number of partitions per AIX host, per FAStT storage server, is two. - Each AIX host can support two or four host bus adapters (FC 6227 or 6228) and up to two FAStT storage partitions, each requiring two HBA connections per FAStT storage server.
+- F-RAID Manager is not supported. - The maximum number of partitions per AIX host, per FAStT storage server, is two.

+- Each AIX host can support two or four host bus adapters and up to two FAStT storage partitions, each requiring two HBA connections per FAStT storage server.
 Additional HBA pairs can be added to support additional FAStT storage servers. - Direct-attach configurations are restricted to single-initiator configurations only.
 Only one connection to each FAStT mini-hub is allowed. - Single HBA configurations are allowed, but each single HBA configuration requires that both controllers in the FAStT be connected to a switch, and within the same SAN zone as the HBA. - Single-switch configurations are allowed, but each HBA and FAStT controller combination must be in a separate SAN zone. - All volumes that are configured for AIX must be mapped to an AIX host group.
 Connecting and configuring to volumes in the default host group is not allowed.
-See "Performing the initial configuration of storage subsystems on AIX hosts" on page 16. - Other storage devices, such as tape devices or other disk storage, must be connected through separate HBAs and SAN zones.
+See "Performing the initial configuration of storage subsystems on AIX hosts" on page 16. - Other storage devices, such as tape devices or other disk storage, must be connected through separate HBAs and SAN zones. - Booting from a FAStT device is supported only on AIX 5.1 and 5.2. - When you boot from a FAStT device, both paths to the boot device must be up and operational. - Path failover is not supported during the AIX boot process.
+Once the AIX host has booted, failover operates normally. - You cannot perform a SAN boot from the FAStT600 or FAStT900 storage servers.

-Installing the client software on AIX hosts
+Installing the client software